The Melville Farm

 “This certifies that we esteem Josiah Melvin a suitable person to retail spiritous liquors in the town of Packersfield and lives in a suitable place to serve the public and he is licensed accordingly.”

-Parke Struthers states that the family first lived in a small house north of the present buildings and ran his liquor business in an attached shed.
-The small house was undoubtedly that of Jacob Foster.
-(D-4-15) The town’s first minister left Packersfield at that time selling his house to Jonas Minot.
+Parke Struthers states that the family first lived in a small house north of the present buildings and ran the liquor business in an attached shed.
+The small house was undoubtedly that of Jacob Foster, (D-4-15) the town’s first minister who left Packersfield at that time selling his house to Jonas Minot.
 It was part of that man’s gift to his son-in-law.
 The house that Josiah built stood on its current site until that house was destroyed in a fire in 1925.
 He had a potash manufacturing operation as well.
 Sarah (d.
 1811) and Josiah (d.
 1818) died there and are buried in the Village Cemetery.
 Josiah had the family name legally changed to ”Melville” in 1811.

 They were succeeded by their son, Henry.
 Henry married Lydia, daughter of Josiah and Nancy Whitney, in 1818 and the couple had six children before Henry was killed while blasting a rock with gunpowder.
-Henry had carried on his father’s store.
-On Henry’s death, the area of the present village center was divided into lots and inherited by his five surviving children.
-This facilitated the development of the village begun with the construction of the brick schoolhouse two years earlier.
+Henry had carried on operating his father’s store.
+Upon Henry’s death, the area of the present village center was divided into lots and inherited by his five surviving children.
+This facilitated the development of the village that had begun with the construction of the brick schoolhouse two years earlier.
 Lydia lived there until her death in 1864.

-Henry and Lydia’s son, Josiah Melville took over his grandfather’s home and business operations.
+Henry and Lydia’s son, Josiah Melville, took over his grandfather’s home and business operations.
 He and his wife, Nancy Nesmith, had three children.
 Two died in early adulthood and the third, Henry, moved to New York State and never married.
 Though he remained a benefactor to the town it was not his primary residence.
 The well-furnished house was robbed of its contents of the night of July 8, 1925 and a fire set that destroyed the place.
 Henry rebuilt.
-On his death in 1930, it passed to sixteen-year-old Henry Melville Fuller, a second cousin, who built the large addition and lived there until 2001.
+Upon his death in 1930, it passed to sixteen-year-old Henry Melville Fuller, a second cousin, who built the large addition and lived there until 2001.